Kinovarobotics/kinova-ros/README.md

 # IMPORTANT

+kinova-driver 1.1.0 is released.

+For quicker bug-fixes and updates a beta version of the branch is added.
+If you would like to contribute fixes please add pull requests to the beta branch.

-After this `kinova-ros` release, the previous ROS release, which mainly developed for jaco arm will be named as "jaco-ros"; and the previous "master" branch is renamed as "jaco-ros-master" branch.
+The previous ROS release, which mainly developed for jaco arm will be named as "jaco-ros"; and the previous "master" branch is renamed as "jaco-ros-master" branch.
 Users can keep both "jaco-ros" and new release "kinova-ros" as two parallel stacks.
 However, further update and support will be only available on "kinova-ros".

+### new in release 1.1

+- MoveIt! support
+- Restructured URDF files
+- Support for 7 dof robot
+- Support for Ethernet
+- Torque control through publisher/subscriber
+- Force control through publisher/subscriber
+- Torque control parameters
+- Speed limit for actionlib Cartesian/Joint control
+- Parameterized base_frame for tf_generator
+- Finger models are now updated in RViz
+- Ring models added to URDF
+- New demo file - gravity_compensated_mode.py
+- Test/demo file - TestSrv.py
+- New services
+  - SetTorqueControlParameters
+  - SetZerotorque
+  - SetNullSpaceModeState
+  - AddPoseToCartesianTrajectory
+  - ClearTrajectories
+  - SetTorqueControlMode

 # KINOVA-ROS